 The government changes are probably the biggest ones that don't involve difficulty levels or colors - both of which I've already said my piece on - so I guess that's what we'll move on to next.
 The removal of Civ2's most off-beat government type (Fundamentalism) means that it's more important now than ever that the few remaining governments do more to set themselves apart from one another rather than the choice between them being a simple matter of determining whether or not you're going for a peaceful victory and whether or not you've discovered Democracy and/or Communism.
 The basic idea that I approached governments with is that the more primitive ones should be better suited to small, growing civilizations instead of just being flat-out bad, whereas the advanced ones will only be truly beneficial to larger empires.

-Pretty much all of the other changes to governments (i.e. the ones that don't involve unit support) are comparatively minor and mostly for flavor.
-The only other really important one is that Republics now allow for a small degree of martial law, which is just one more thing to consider when you're ready to make the jump to Democracy.
-Aside from that, Monarchies now get veteran diplomats (there's a James Bond joke in here, I'm sure), Communist regimes can now conscript more citizens per turn (because they're evil), and Democracies lose their propaganda immunity since all you'd see otherwise is a bunch of Communist states trying to steal cities from other Communist states while the capitalist pigs sit back and laugh.
+Pretty much all of the other changes to governments (i.e. the ones that don't involve unit support) are comparatively minor and mostly for flavor. ~~~ Aside from that, Monarchies now get veteran diplomats (there's a James Bond joke in here, I'm sure), Communist regimes can now conscript more citizens per turn (because they're evil), and Democracies lose their propaganda immunity since all you'd see otherwise is a bunch of Communist states trying to steal cities from other Communist states while the capitalist pigs sit back and laugh.